 The Best Tactical Shovels

-It’s biggest downside is its length, extending to a paltry two feet long.
-You’ll definitely be bending over to do any kind of digging with this tool and it won’t give you much leverage either.
+Its biggest downside is its length, extending to a paltry two feet long.
+You’ll definitely be bending over to do any digging with this tool, and it won’t give you much leverage either.
 While Gerber could have added handle extensions, it would have compromised the structural integrity of their product.
 Longer handles with multiple sections aren’t very strong, but the E-Tool is near unbreakable.
 It’s a design tradeoff that will disappoint some, but please those that want an ultra-durable tactical shovel.

-Gerber is also one of the only major companies that are manufacturing their shovels in the U.S. Specifically, they’re designed and built in Gerber’s Portland, Oregon factory.
+Gerber is also one of the only major companies manufacturing their shovels in the U.S. Specifically, they’re designed and built-in Gerber’s Portland, Oregon factory.

 Gerber’s e-tool might be right for backpackers and survivalists that desire a very strong and foolproof method for digging holes.
-There aren’t really any extras packaged in with this, just a highly qualified tool ready to do the job.
+There aren’t really any extras packaged in with this, just a high-quality tool ready to do the job.

 The Banores camping shovel certainly looks like it can do a lot.
-Inside the handle is a cutter, saw, screwdriver, bottle opener, whistle, fire starter, ice piton, fish scaler, and compass.
+Inside the handle are a cutter, saw, screwdriver, bottle opener, whistle, fire starter, ice piton, fish scaler, and compass.
 The shovel blade has a slightly serrated face for chopping wood along with multiple angled positions.
-All of those accessories add up though, and the shovel weighs close to four and a half pounds.
+All of those accessories add up, and the shovel weighs close to four and a half pounds.

-The nearly six and a half-inch wide blade on the Banores is made from 3Cr13 stainless steel and it really shows.
+The nearly six-and-a-half-inch wide blade on the Banores is made from 3Cr13 stainless steel, and it really shows.
 The edges of the shovel shine bright and will stay that way even if you don’t do any maintenance on it.
-Though the edges will dull with time and using a sharpening stone is recommended to keep it tip-top digging condition.
+Though the edges will dull with time and using a sharpening stone is recommended to keep it in tip-top digging condition.

 This is an excellent shovel, especially for the price.
 Equivalent models usually cost twice as much, and some have fewer accessories.
 The Banores is one of the better choices if you’re looking for a very long-handled shovel, but its higher weight and possible failure points make it a poor option for backpackers and survivalists who need their gear to work perfectly every time.

 It’s able to be that light because it’s not asked to do too many things.
 This is a shovel, a hoe, and a pick – it’s made for digging.
 There’s no superfluous survival gear hidden in this one.
-The pick is a nice addition though, especially if you regularly camp in dry climates with intense hard pack.
+The pick is a nice addition, especially if you regularly camp in dry climates with intense hardpack.

-This shovel isn’t without its faults though.
-It’s compactness and lightweight design necessitate a smaller shovel blade.
-It’s a little less than four inches across, which is going to make digging with it a lengthy task.
+This shovel isn’t without its faults, though.
+Its compactness and lightweight design necessitate a smaller shovel blade.
+It’s a little less than four inches across, which will make digging with it a lengthy task.
 The Boyisen Okoolcamp is also hard to operate since it’s only sixteen inches long when unfolded.
 You’ll need to be close to the ground, presumably on your knees, to do any digging.
 The handle can be shortened even further by removing the extension tube – a great idea for multi-night trips where every ounce counts.

 The Boyisen Okoolcamp folding shovel is clearly designed for backpackers and others that need the lightest possible tool.
 It’s too small for big tasks and has too few accessories for survivalists, but might be just right for the average backcountry camper.

 The FiveJoy really is the jack of all trades when it comes to tactical shovels.
 It’s there to do any job and do it well.
 First off, it has one of the most impressive collections of accessories for a camping shovel, including a shovel blade, a hoe, an ax, a saw, a hammer, a rescue knife, a fish scaler, a can opener, an emergency whistle, a bottle opener, and a firestarter.
-With the exception of food, you’ve got everything you need for a camping trip right there.
+Except for food, you’ve got everything you need for a camping trip right there.

-That packability comes at a cost though – the FiveJoy is a screw-in style shovel, with two points of attachment for the extension tubes.
+That packability comes at a cost, though – the FiveJoy is a screw-in style shovel with two points of attachment for the extension tubes.
 Although the handle is well-made and even has some gaskets on the interior to keep moisture out, it’s just not going to be solid as a shovel with a one-piece handle.
-Every attachment or pivot point is a place where the shovel can fail, and the FiveJoy has a couple more than its competition.
+Every attachment or pivot point is where the shovel can fail, and the FiveJoy has a couple more than its competition.